 7.120 Where lasers are to be used in an operating theatre, safety precautions in accordance with BS EN 60825 should be employed, including the provision of warning lamps at the entrances to the theatre and door interlocks preventing entry to the theatre when the laser is in use…

-Lasermet’s laser safety systems meet the requirements of these documents and the relevant laser safety standards.
+Lasermet’s laser safety systems meet all the requirements of these documents and the relevant laser safety standards.